danielzgsilva/CL-MOT/README.md

 # CL-MOT
-A Self-supervised approach for Multi Object Tracking with Contrastive Learning
+A contrastive learning framework for multi-object tracking